samokret/samokret.github.io/content/home/about.md

 # List your academic interests.
 [interests]
   interests = [
-    "Hormones",
+    "Estrogen",
     "Glucocorticoids",
-    "Artificial Intelligence in Biosciences",
+    "Computational Intelligence in Biosciences",
     "Eating a good meal or two",
     "Travelling"
   ]